Only 2 Commandments – BT5: Christ’s only 2 commandments in the New Covenant to the unsaved & saved

-The Apostle John, who rarely left the side of Jesus, integrated both into ONE commandment in 1 John 3:23, “This is His (God, the Father’s) commandment: that we definitively/wholly have trusting-relying-faith in the name/authority of His Son Jesus Christ and/coupled ongoingly unconditionally-love one another, just as He (Christ is the last referent) has given us [singular] entole commandment.”
+The Apostle John, who rarely left the side of Jesus, integrated both into ONE compound commandment in 1 John 3:23, “This is His (God as a title) commandment: that we definitively/wholly have trusting-relying-faith in the name/authority of His Son Jesus Christ and/coupled ongoingly unconditionally-love one another, just as He (Christ is the last referent) has given us [singular] entole commandment.”
 Unlike the old covenant that came with 613 commandments, the completely-different-in-kind, superior New Covenant really only has 1 compound entole commandment – talk about simplicity of focus!

 Contrary to what so many people have been taught, the 2 greatest commandments of the old covenant (OT) to “love God with all your heart, mind, and soul, and love your neighbor as yourself” that 613 OT Law commandments and the Prophets depend on (a), are in no way, shape, or form the entole commandments of God for the completely-different-in-kind New Covenant, because by definition it is chadash, kainos: fresh, completely-different-in-kind, unprecedented, sharing nothing with its predecessors, unique, and superior” – see Logos Word of God – BT13. <Notes> a) Matthew 22:40.